zweilove/css_splitter/README.md

 Since the original developers of this gem are not actively using it in any project at the moment, it is currently in **limited maintenance** mode.
 Issues are read and pull requests will be reviewed and merged, but there is currently no acitve maintenance/development.

-If you are an active user of the gem and would able to help out maintaining it, it would be greatly appreciated.
+If you are an active user of the gem and would be able to help out maintaining it, it would be greatly appreciated.
+Just look at the current issues/pull requests.

 ## Installation